nuttann/nuttann.github.io/achievements.md

       - Mortifactor Syythrak
       - Oculys Ogrefiend
       - Petrifin
-    - Hunter of The Ruins of Old Guk
+    - Hunter of The Ruins of Old Guk (Gallin)
       - MOST
     - Hunter of Solusek's Eye
       - MOST
     - Hunter of The Southern Plains of Karana
       - Grizzleknot
       - Knarl Morawk
-      - Kroldir Thunderhoof
       - Mroon
       - Synger Foxfyre
       - Tesch Val Deval'Nmak *